onkarshedge/personal-blog/content/posts/prometheus-k8s.md

 kubectl get all -n monitoring
 ```

-You will see a lot of components installed:
+We will see a lot of components installed:

 | No. | k8s object | description |
 | --- | ---------- | ----------- |